bouassidaachraf/Faurecia-project/README.md

 This project is composed of 4 parts:

-  I- data visualization
+  I- data visualization.
- II- Cleaning data
+ II- Cleaning data.
-III- Modeling of different algorthimes in ML and Deep learning for binary classification IV- Benchmark
+III- Modeling of different algorthimes in ML and Deep learning for binary classification.
+ IV- Benchmark.